- Sarah LN Clarke1,

 In addition to medical and surgical intervention, many other specialists play a role in the management of BTHS including physiotherapists and occupational therapists, speech and language therapists, psychologists and educational support workers.
 Patients with this complex disease are therefore best managed by a multidisciplinary team approach within specialised clinics.

 Historically, most boys with BTHS died during fetal life through to infancy from either heart failure or overwhelming infection.
 A paper published in 2005 showed that 70% of retrospectively-diagnosed brothers of BTHS patients had died before the diagnosis was established in the family.
-This contrasted with patients identified prospectively and managed proactively, for whom mortality had fallen to just 10%
+This contrasted with patients identified prospectively and managed proactively, for whom mortality had fallen to just 10%, emphasising the importance of early diagnosis.
+Despite this emphasis on early diagnosis, data from the BSF Registry shows a mean lag time of 3.3 years between first presentation and diagnosis.

 There have been many major advances in our understanding of BTHS, especially in terms of aetiology, the breadth of the disease phenotype and diagnostic methods.
 However many unanswered questions remain in areas such as the variability of clinical severity with age in individual patients or between family members, lack of phenotype/genotype correlation and the exact mechanism by which altered cardiolipin metabolism causes BTHS.
 This has hindered understanding of the unusual features of BTHS (such as the waxing and waning of neutropenia, fluctuating severity of cardiomyopathy and constitutional growth delay), as well as the approach to managing patients.
 There is also no definitive epidemiological data on the frequency of BTHS.